Maaaaaaxie/IngotBlock/README.md

-once you get it go to a random site, not the google browser or this website then use the bookmarklet
+once you get it go to a random site, not the google browser or this website then use the bookmarklet then click on rederect